Anuhyapeddi/blog/README.md

-for using in your local systems:
+For use in your local systems:

-step 1: npm i (installing all the node modules)
+Step 1: npm i (installing all the node modules)

-step2: add an .env file and give a database connection
+Step2: add a .env file and give a database connection.
+Don't forget to add PORT, SECRET, and MONGO_URL.

-step3: nodemon (after doing the above steps, just run the command)
+Step3: nodemon (after doing the above steps, just run the command)

 Reference Links: